andrew/ultimate-awesome/README.md

 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-pharo-ml](https://github.com/pharo-ai/awesome-pharo-ml) - List of projects, books, booklets, papers, and applications related to machine learning, AI, data science in Pharo.
+- [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.